The Land of Eden

 a post-apocalyptic portal fantasy

 The Land of Eden will be the primary setting for E. Christopher Clark’s follow-up to the The Stains of Time series.
-It combines Clark’s love of fairy tales, science fiction, and fantasy into a single world where anything is possible—but where the ultimate desires of most characters is just to get out of there and go home again.
+It combines Clark’s love of fairy tales, science fiction, and fantasy into a single world where anything is possible—but where the ultimate desire of most characters is just to get out of there and go home again.

 Eden is a strange supercontinent surrounded by The River Without End.
 Sealed off from the rest of the universe except during Interregnums, it is primarily home to the four extant tribes of halflings.
-But each time a Calamity brings an iteration of reality to its end, Eden serves as the last refuge for the survivors of River’s wrath.
+But each time a Calamity brings an iteration of reality to its end, Eden serves as the last refuge for the survivors of Mira’s wrath.

 Vale of Thunder